-Participating whole life insurance (PWLI) is a contract that is designed to remain in force for the policyholder’s entire life.
-It includes the buildup of cash values and also grants you the right to borrow against it.
+Participating whole life insurance (PWLI) is a contract designed to remain in force for the policyholder’s entire life.
+It includes the buildup of cash values and also grants you the right to borrow against the policy value.
 This can be especially advantageous for individuals looking to borrow for a business/investment and pay the loan back over time or at a specific future time.

-The insurance company contractually guarantees to pay the beneficiaries of the policy a certain death benefit upon the death of the insured; and to share with policy owners (aka participants, policyholders) the excess profits the company generates.
-This sharing of profits is referred to as dividends but is considered a return of premium according to current tax law in the United States.
+The insurance company contractually guarantees to pay the beneficiaries of the policy a certain death benefit upon the death of the insured; and to share with policy owners (aka participants, policyholders) a portion of the company profits.
+This sharing of profits is referred to as dividends but is rather considered a return of premium according to current tax law in the United States.

-Life insurance has been around for centuries and thousands of people have borrowed against it and paid it back.
+Life insurance has been around for centuries and thousands (likely millions) of people have taken policy loans and paid them back.
 We have encountered multiple success stories with individuals who have used the infinite banking concept.
+Here are a couple:

-IBC has only been around since the year 2000 while people have been self-financing by collateralizing the cash values in their participating whole life insurance policies for well over 100 years!
-R. Nelson Nash the author of Becoming Your Own Banker: Unlock the Infinite Banking Concept boldly states that he didn’t invent this concept but only discovered how to use it for himself.
+Meanwhile, people have been self-financing investments and personal needs through policy loans against their participating whole life insurance policies for well over 100 years!
+Even R. Nelson Nash the author of Becoming Your Own Banker: Unlock the Infinite Banking Concept boldly states that he didn’t invent this concept but simply discovered how to use it for himself.

 So is IBC the official or required method for leveraging the cash value build up which occurs in participating whole life insurance?
 No. Is IBC for everybody?
-Again the answer is, no. Many people desire more than just a mechanical methodology to follow and it is these people who we consult and who benefit from Life Benefits’ services.
+Again, the answer is, no. Many people desire more than just a mechanical methodology to follow and it is these people who benefit from Life Benefits’ services.